neoneo/DirectoryWatcher/README.md

 A directory watcher gateway for Railo that uses the java WatchService API introduced in Java 1.7.

 Let your listener cfc implement DirectoryListener.
+If a file change occurs, the appropriate method receives a File object.

 Create the gateway as follows: